Cardiopulmonary Resuscitation (CPR): Advice for Helping Patients and Families Decide

 How Should Code Status Be Documented?

-Code status is listed in a patient’s chart as “Full Code” if they opt to receive CPR.
+Code status is listed in a patient’s chart as “Full Code” if they opt to receive Cardiopulmonary Resuscitation.
 If they do not want CPR they can be designated as “Do Not Resuscitate” (DNR), Do Not Resuscitate/Do Not Intubate (DNR/DNI), or “Allow Natural Death” (AND).

 In most hospitals, the default status is Full Code, which requires CPR.
 If a patient opts for DNR, DNR/DNI, or AND, the order must be clearly documented in the medical record.
 Many hospitals also provide a wristband for patients who choose these orders so no resuscitation procedures are done against their will.